In the previous tutorials you worked with a simple data model that

 Credits = 4, DepartmentID = 1, Instructors = new List<Instructor>() } }; courses.ForEach(s => context.Courses.Add(s)); context.SaveChanges(); courses[0].Instructors.Add(instructors[0]); courses[0].Instructors.Add(instructors[1]); courses[1].Instructors.Add(instructors[2]); courses[2].Instructors.Add(instructors[2]); courses[3].Instructors.Add(instructors[3]); courses[4].Instructors.Add(instructors[3]); courses[5].Instructors.Add(instructors[3]); courses[6].Instructors.Add(instructors[3]); context.SaveChanges(); var enrollments = new List<Enrollment> { new Enrollment { StudentID = 1, CourseID = 1050, Grade = 1 }, new Enrollment { StudentID = 1, CourseID = 4022, Grade = 3 }, new Enrollment { StudentID = 1, CourseID = 4041, Grade = 1 }, new Enrollment { StudentID = 2, CourseID = 1045, Grade = 2 }, new Enrollment { StudentID = 2, CourseID = 3141, Grade = 4 }, new Enrollment { StudentID = 2, CourseID = 2021, Grade = 4 }, new Enrollment { StudentID = 3, CourseID = 1050 }, new Enrollment { StudentID = 4, CourseID = 1050, }, new Enrollment { StudentID = 4, CourseID = 4022, Grade = 4 }, new Enrollment { StudentID = 5, CourseID = 4041, Grade = 3 }, new Enrollment { StudentID = 6, CourseID = 1045 }, new Enrollment { StudentID = 7, CourseID = 3141, Grade = 2 }, }; enrollments.ForEach(s => context.Enrollments.Add(s)); context.SaveChanges(); var officeAssignments = new List<OfficeAssignment> { new OfficeAssignment { InstructorID = 1, Location = "Smith 17" }, new OfficeAssignment { InstructorID = 2, Location = "Gowan 27" }, new OfficeAssignment { InstructorID = 3, Location = "Thompson 304" }, }; officeAssignments.ForEach(s => context.OfficeAssignments.Add(s)); context.SaveChanges(); } } }As you saw in the first tutorial, most of this code simply creates new entity objects and loads sample data into properties as required for testing.
 However, notice how the

-entity, is handled:var courses = new List { new Course { CourseID = 1050, Title = "Chemistry", Credits = 3,
+Course entity, which has a many-to-many relationship with the Instructor entity, is handled:var courses = new List { new Course { CourseID = 1050, Title = "Chemistry", Credits = 3,

 DepartmentID = 3, Instructors = new List() }, ... }; courses.ForEach(s => context.Courses.Add(s)); context.SaveChanges(); courses[0].Instructors.Add(instructors[0]); ... context.SaveChanges();When you create a